Douglas MacArthur's escape from the Philippines: By PT boat

-Aircraft
+By aircraft

 The commander of U.S. Army Forces in Australia, Lieutenant General George H. Brett, received a radiogram from General Marshall in Washington, D.C., alerting him that MacArthur would be requesting bombers to transport his party from Mindanao to Australia.
 A subsequent message from MacArthur requested his "most experienced pilots, and the best available planes in top condition", but the only long-range aircraft that Brett had were Boeing B-17 Flying Fortresses of the 19th Bombardment Group which had seen hard service in the Philippines and the Dutch East Indies campaigns.
 He therefore approached Vice Admiral Herbert F. Leary, the commander of naval forces in the Anzac Area, to ask for a loan of some of twelve newly arrived Navy B-17s.
 Leary, who had a reputation for refusing requests unless he could see how the Navy would benefit, turned Brett down.

-Brett therefore sent four of the 19th Bombardment Group's old planes.
+Brett sent four of the 19th Bombardment Group's old planes.
 Two were forced to turn back with engine trouble.
 One of the others accidentally dumped 300 usgal of its fuel.
-The pilot flew on, and nearly made it to Del Monte Field, but, just a few miles from his destination, the fuel tanks ran dry and the engines stopped.
-The B-17 crash landed in the sea.
-Two of the crew were killed, but the rest made it to shore, and thence to Del Monte Field.
-Only one B-17, piloted by Lieutenant Harl Pease, reached Del Monte, and this B-17 was in poor condition, with no brakes and a faulty supercharger.
+The pilot flew on, and nearly made it to Del Monte Field, but just a few miles from his destination, the fuel tanks ran dry and the engines stopped; the B-17 crash landed in the sea.
+Two of the crew were killed, but the rest reached the shore, thence to Del Monte Field.
+Only one B-17, piloted by Lieutenant Harl Pease, reached Del Monte, and this B-17 was in poor condition, with failed brakes and a faulty supercharger.
 Sharp ordered it back to Australia before MacArthur arrived.
-Despite the lack of brakes, Pease made the return trip, carrying sixteen passengers.
+Despite the inoperative brakes, Pease made the return trip, carrying sixteen passengers.